apecloud/kubeblocks.io/blog/a-testing-report-for-postgreSQL-K8s.md

 During checkpoints, the system ran very smoothly with no jitters.
 PG also transitioned from being IO-bound to CPU-bound.
 This time, the crux of the problem should be PG's locking mechanism.

 ## Eighth round of stress testing: Final performance comparisons
 However, based on my experience, PG, a process-based model where one session corresponds to one process, incurs a high cost in terms of page table and process context switching when the concurrency is relatively high, therefore pgBouncer should be introduced.
-This user self-built ECS PG instances to address concurrency issues, and so enabled Huge Pages, while KubeBlocks PG, being deployed on ACK, does not have Huge Page on.
+Users often self-build ECS PG instances to address concurrency issues, and so enable Huge Pages, while KubeBlocks PG, being deployed on ACK, does not have Huge Page on.

 To ensure fairness, I enabled `full_page_write` on KubeBlocks in the following tests.